Aswinvasu04/final-projet/README.md

     3. Run server.py and enter the ngrok URL when prompted.
     4. Enter the path to the image you want to upload.
     5. The script will upload the image, wait for the model to be generated, and download the model to the current directory.

 ---

-## Next Steps for the Hackathon

-*   Prototype the AI search system using Gemini.
-*   Develop a basic AR model viewer using Unity.
-*   Create a demo for the VR real estate feature.

----